-In Table~\ref{tab:example_GA_put} we show approximations for the mean of $ \mathcal{P} $, for the standard deviation of $ \mathcal{P} $, and for the relative $ L^1 $-approximation error associated to $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated to $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 40, 80, 120, 160, 200 \} $.
-For each case the calculations of the results in Table~\ref{tab:example_GA_put} are based on $10$ independent realisations of $ \mathcal{P} $, which have been obtained from an implementation in {\sc Python}.
-Furthermore, in the approximative calculations of the relative approximation error associated to $ \mathcal{P} $ the exact value of the price~\eqref{eq:exact_GA_put} has been replaced, independently of the dimension $ d $, by the real number
+In Table~\ref{tab:example_GA_put}, we show approximations of the mean of $ \mathcal{P} $, of the standard deviation of $ \mathcal{P} $, and of the relative $ L^1 $-approximation error associated with $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated with $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 40, 80, 120, 160, 200 \} $.
+For each case, the calculations of the results in Table~\ref{tab:example_GA_put} are based on $10$ independent realisations of $ \mathcal{P} $, which were obtained from an implementation in {\sc Python}.
+Furthermore, in the approximative calculations of the relative approximation error associated with $ \mathcal{P} $, the exact value of the price~\eqref{eq:exact_GA_put} was replaced, independently of the dimension $ d $, by the real number

-(cf.\ Proposition~\ref{prop:dim_reduction}), which, in turn, has been replaced by the value $ 6.545 $.
-The latter has been calculated using the binomial tree method on M.~Smirnov's website~\cite{SmirnovWebsite} with $ 20 \, 000 $ nodes.
-Note that \eqref{eq:American_GA_put} corresponds to the price of an American put option on a single stock in the Black--Scholes model with initial stock price $ \tilde{\xi} $, interest rate $ r $, dividend rate $ \tilde{\delta} $, volatility $ \tilde{\beta} $, strike price $ K $, and maturity $ T $.
+(cf.\ Proposition~\ref{prop:dim_reduction}), which, in turn, was replaced by the value $ 6.545 $.
+The latter was calculated using the binomial tree method on Smirnov's website~\cite{SmirnovWebsite} with 20,000 nodes.
+Note that \eqref{eq:American_GA_put} corresponds to the price of an American put option on a single stock in the Black--Scholes model with initial stock price $ \tilde{\xi} $, interest rate $ r $, dividend yield $ \tilde{\delta} $, volatility $ \tilde{\beta} $, strike price $ K $, and maturity $ T $.